CatManJr/CS336-notes-and-assignments-2025/README.md

 Triton related part finished: I test the triton kernels on A100-PCIE-40G and adopted the codes I used in `My Kernel Templates` in this repo too.(June 7)

 ### Update: Assignment 3 finished.
 July 8 ☕
+This assignment provides guidance on how to use scaling laws to estimate the performance of larger models based on their lighter version.
 I don't have the admission of using Stanford training api.
 So I simply simulated the training process.
 Please turn to [`assignment/assignment3-scaling/cs336_scaling`](https://github.com/CatManJr/spring2025-notes-and-assignments/tree/main/assignments/assignment3-scaling/cs336_scaling) for more details.

+### Update: Assignment 4 finished.
+July 8 ☕
+I implemented the required APIs that aim to construct an acceptable dataset from unfiltered web content.
+All tests passed.
+As I don't want to pollute the official leaderboard, I implemented a similar scoring system running on macOS.
+The scoring results are as below:

+`SUMMARY:`
+Filtered data: filtered_data/combined_filtered.txt (0.0 MB)
+Tokenized data: results/tokenized_data.bin (0.0 MB)
+Best validation loss: 4.4334
+Best validation perplexity: 84.21
+Data quality score: 0.089

+The performance was very poor because I used a very sketchy piece of content.

 ## Non-executable (ppt/pdf) lectures